Active topolectrical circuits: Introduction

-Exploiting a mathematical analogy with active Brownian particle systems~\cite{Woodhouse2018}, we develop and demonstrate general design principles for active topolectrical circuits (ATCs) that achieve self-organized, self-sustained, topologically protected current patterns.
-The main building blocks of ATCs are nonlinear dissipative elements that exhibit an effectively negative resistance (NR) over a certain voltage range.
-NRs can be realized using van der Pol (vdP) circuits~\cite{2014Krein}, tunnel diodes, unijunction transistors, solid-state thyristors~\cite{gottlieb1997}, or operational amplifiers set as negative impedance converters through current inversion~\cite{hofmann2019}, and the design principles described below are applicable to all these systems.
+Exploiting a mathematical analogy with active Brownian particle systems~\cite{Woodhouse2018}, we theoretically develop and experimentally demonstrate general design principles for active topolectrical circuits (ATCs) that achieve self-organized, self-sustained, topologically protected electric current patterns.
+The main building blocks of ATCs are nonlinear dissipative elements that exhibit an effectively negative resistance over a certain voltage range.
+Negative resistances can be realized using van der Pol (vdP) circuits~\cite{2014Krein}, tunnel diodes, unijunction transistors, solid-state thyristors~\cite{gottlieb1997}, or operational amplifiers set as negative impedance converters through current inversion~\cite{hofmann2019}, and the design principles described below are applicable to all these systems.
 Indeed, we expect them to apply to an even broader class of nonlinear systems, as similar dynamics also describe electromagnetic resonators with Kerr-type nonlinearities~\cite{dobrykh2018,Morimoto2016,Shi2017}.